ppy/osu-wiki/wiki/Help_Centre/en.md

 We are considering extra 'score reset' purchases from the osu!store for the truly hardcore players who wish nothing but perfection in their stats, but as it currently stands, we cannot wipe an account's statistics for you.

 This doesn't mean you can make a new account to do the same thing, either!
-Having multiple accounts is strongly frowned upon in our community and we will disable any such accounts that are brought to our attention.
+Having multiple accounts is strictly against the rules and we will disable any such accounts that are brought to our attention.

 #### Can I play on a computer that another osu! user has used before?

 **Yes, absolutely.
-This includes shared PCs like netcafes or PC bangs.**
+This includes shared PCs like netcafes or PC bangs.
+But...**

-So long as you are playing on only your own account, you can play osu! anywhere.
+Make sure you are playing on only your own account; you can play osu! anywhere.

-If you are playing from a public place, make sure to keep a close eye on your account security.
-Shared computers are often prime targets for malicious software.
+If you are playing from a public place, make sure to keep a close eye on your account security; shared computers are often prime targets for malicious software.

 #### Can I get a list of all maps I've played or downloaded?